PeterD3signs/Dq_Check_E-commerce_with_SQL/README.md

 "<ins>checks.md</ins>" contains the detailed explenation of what exactly is done by each check.
 "<ins>returnedValues.md</ins>" contains what was returned after each query during testing on Supabase.com (the same values were returned both for PostgreSQL and vanilla SQL checks).

+I encourage browsing the PostgresSQL instead of vanila SQL as it is much more readable and the functionality is same.

 ## Data structure